MartynaSokolowska/springProductsApi/README.md

 ## Installation
 Clone the repository.
-It was writen in inteliJ.
+It was writen in inteliJ using gradle.

 ## Usage
 Place your XML file with product records in a known location.